htutwaiphyoe/react-query/level-up-with-react-query/README.md

 react query also works well with GraphQL, but can be duplicate cache due to query key. use Apollo client

 use graphql-request with react query

+51. Suspense mode

+React query has built-in support for react suspense adding configs in useQuery, wrap component with Suspense and add {suspense: true} option in useQuery. when useQuery is loading, that sends signal to React and suspense the component will handle loading state

+React suspense is not responsible for error so need to wrap with ErrorBoundary, suspense option auto true to useErrorBoundary option

+the problem is the way to tell react to suspense, queries can be depending queries if queries are in same component